Are you planning a trip to British Columbia, Canada?

 These are just some of the amazing things to do in Telegraph Cove, located at the top of Vancouver Island.

 Telegraph Cove itself is unique – it’s one of the last boardwalk communities in North America.

 BC’s gorgeous gardens

-We have lots of beautiful gardens in British Columbia.
+We have lots of splendid gardens in British Columbia.

 If you have a crush on rhodos, the hot pink and scarlet blooms in the award-winning Rhododendron Garden in Stanley Park are a sight to behold in spring time.